The Tūpuna Maunga Authority (TMA) is seeking public input about its future plans for Auckland’s Tūpuna Maunga, ancestral mountains/volcanic cones.

-The Auckland Council Senior Arborist said of the Mt Wellington Resource Consent application:
+The Auckland Senior Arborist said of the Mt Wellington Resource Consent application

-It’s the scale of the destruction of ecosystem services, biodiversity habitat and carbon release that is not being factored into these deeply misguided plans.
+But it’s the scale of the destruction of ecosystem services, biodiversity habitat and carbon release that is not being factored into this deeply misguided plan.

 What about the Environment Aotearoa 2019 Government Stocktake report that told us that New Zealand’s environment and biodiversity were in serious trouble?

-These clearances cause habitat destruction.
-The desktop assessment ecology reports are inadequate in failing to assess the effect of these clearances, let alone the cumulative effect, on loss of habitat for Auckland’s fast disappearing biodiversity that live on the Maunga trees..
+These clearances involve habitat destruction and the ecology reports are inadequate in failing to assess the effect of these clearances, let alone the cumulative effect, on loss of habitat for Auckland’s fast disappearing biodiversity that live on these Maunga trees.

 Most of the ecology reports I have seen are desktop assessments which means that no actual surveys are being done.
 Furthermore the bat studies that are being done are not best practice and are known to be ineffectual.
 Once again we have experts going through the motions to obtain the desired resource consent result.
 Development once again trumps the environmental protections of the RMA.

 How is this consistent with the TMA belief systems?
 These clearances are taking place without proper ceremony.
-They are destroying the web of life (mauri) and the spirit (wairua) of Tane’s children.
+They are destroying the web of life and the spirit of Tane’s children.

 Members of the TMA speak a lot about the ‘living’ Maunga.
 What do they mean?
 Is it life on the Maunga, some forseeable life they wish to create?
 What is the life of this Maunga?